Coderrs/kerb-sts/Readme.md

 The script leverages Kerberos and ADFS to avoid any need for the user to enter a AD domain password or provide AWS credentials.
 The script gracefully degrades as follows
-* If there is no current kerberos cache, the user is prompted for a password
+* If kerberod auth fails, we fallback to NTLM username/password prompt
-* If kerberos is not available the user is prompted for a username, password pair
+* The user may opt to Ctrl-C the script and initialized a kerberos session instead

-This script does not work if the user of not on a corporate network or VPN.
+This script does not work if the user is not on a corporate network or VPN.
 It would be highly desirable to support off network access via a SecurID prompt when required.

 ## Installation
-*This script has not been tested onLinux*
+* *Note: This script has not been tested on Linux*

 ### OSX
 0. Install python - The script has been tested with the default instal of 2.7 on OSX